tylerdooling/todotxt-rb/README.md

 ### Tasks
 Tasks are nothing more than a simple wrapper around a struct.
-They can be parsed from an existing [todo.txt](http://todotxt.com) formatted task or created from scratch.
+They can be parsed from an existing [Todo.txt formatted](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) task or created from scratch.

 ```ruby
 # Parse a task